MechanisM/ZEN-Player/README.md

 - It needs a proper fallback for older browsers.
 A Modernizr and Flash combo should do it.
 - Plus, no mobile support yet.

-PS: Thanks to a friendly worm named [@maboa](http://twitter.com/maboa) who created the original version and most of the JS code.
+PS: Thanks to a friendly worm named [@maboa](http://twitter.com/maboa) who created the original version and most of the JS code and also [@quinnirill](http://twitter.com/quinnirill) for the dragging.